tenxfarm/notes-bak/Core System.md

 ![[Pasted image 20200927012712.png]]

 > Don't change all media beds at the same time.
-Have a 2-4 week staging period between each media bed change.
+Have a 2-4 week staging period between each [[Media Bed]] change.
 This will ensure system is stable.
 Else ammonia will spike and fishes will die

 ### NFT (Nutrient Film Technique)

-Used heavily in Hydroponics.
+Used heavily in [[Hydroponics]].
 But not suitable for Aquaponics as the solid wastes clog up the pipes.
 Bigger pipes lead to more failure points and water and nutrient leakages.
 Low cost, but lot of plumbing.
 Another big disadvantage is controlling the temperature as water moves thro' the pipes.

 ## [[CHOP]] System:

-Constant Height One Pump.
+Constant Height One [[Pump]].
 This is good for a 30m X 10m wide 5000 hole system.
-Ensure the backup pump is also hooked up and plumbed in.
-All outbound of water from the sump is by pump.
+Ensure the backup [[Pump]] is also hooked up and plumbed in.
+All outbound of water from the sump is by [[Pump]].

 ![[Pasted image 20200927013239.png]]